 Today we are joined by Ali Spittel, a Software Engineer and Developer Advocate at dev.to, who speaks with us about:

-How she kept up on her coding skills without writing production code by doing daily code challenges
+- How she kept up on her coding skills without writting production code by doing daily code challenges

 Joel Hooks: Hey, Ali.